LuminSoft/eNROLL-Lite-Android/README.md

 # eNROLL

-This document is a guide for eNROLL Android SDK.
-In addition, following the below steps will help you learn how to add and use (eNROLL SDK) in your Android Application.
+This document is a guide for eNROLL-Lite Android SDK.
+In addition, following the below steps will help you learn how to add and use (eNROLL Lite SDK) in your Android Application.